 Accelerated shifts in terrestrial life zones under climate change, Global Change Biology

 Upward expansion and acceleration of forest clearance in the mountains of Southeast Asia, Nature Sustainability

 Contrasting seasonal patterns of relative temperature and thermal heterogeneity and their influence on breeding and winter bird richness patterns across the conterminous United States, Ecography

-I am currently a David H. Smith Conservation Research Fellow in the Department of Environmental Science, Policy, and Management at UC Berkeley.
+I am a Climate Adaptation Scientist with the Wildlife Conservation Society.
+Previously I held positions as a Research Associate in the Department of Forest and Wildlife Ecology at the University of Wisconsin-Madison and as a David H. Smith Conservation Research Fellow in the Department of Environmental Science, Policy, and Management at UC Berkeley.
 My research broadly focuses on applied ecology, conservation biology, and biogeography, with a particular interest in understanding the impacts of global change on biodiversity.

 My current and ongoing projects aim to: